 Our editors independently research, test, and recommend the best products and services; you can learn more about our review process here.
 We may receive commissions on purchases made from our chosen links.

-Best Overall: See Viking River Cruises Rates "When it comes to river cruising, the company is one of the most widely-recognized – and with good reason."
+- Best Overall: Viking River Cruises – See Rates at Expedia "When it comes to river cruising, the company is one of the most widely-recognized – and with good reason."

-Runner-Up, Best Overall: See Avalon Waterways Rates "Known for its 'Suite Ships' that are 30 percent larger than other river cruise ships."
+- Runner-Up, Best Overall: Avalon Waterways – See Rates at Expedia "Known for its 'Suite Ships' that are 30 percent larger than other river cruise ships."

-Best for Families: See Adventures by Disney Rates "Offers kid-friendly river cruises that are loaded with educational opportunities."
+- Best for Families: Adventures by Disney – See Rates at Expedia "Offers kid-friendly river cruises that are loaded with educational opportunities."

 Our Top Picks